 Most organizations don't realize they're making this choice.
 They say "sanitize" and hope someone downstream interprets it correctly.
 When interpretations differ (and they always do), data gets protected incorrectly, or not at all.

-The barrier isn't technology, but rather clarity: clarity about what each technique does, clarity about which contexts need which protection, and clarity about what your policies actually require.
+The barrier isn't technology.
+It's clarity.
+Clarity about what each technique does.
+Clarity about which contexts need which protection.
+Clarity about your policies actually require.

 And now you have that clarity.
 You know that anonymization makes data irreversible.
 Pseudonymization requires key separation.
 Tokenization enables AI workflows.
 Masking creates test data.
 Obfuscation protects infrastructure.